mmmries/blog/_posts/2013-05-15-file-encodings-and-strict-tsv.markdown

 ---
-layout: post
-title: "file encodings and strict tsv"
+title = "file encodings and strict tsv" tags = ["programming", "ruby", "tab-separated"]
-date: 2013-05-15 10:19
-comments: true
-tags: programming ruby tab-separated
 ---

 One of the things I deal with at work is receiving batch files from vendors.
 We usually ask the vendors to send us data in tab-separated format.
 [Tab-separated formatting](http://www.iana.org/assignments/media-types/text/tab-separated-values) is an extremely simple format that gets around problems of escaping characters by simply disallowing tabs inside of a column.